nilearn/nilearn/doc/manipulating_visualizing/manipulating_images.rst

 We want to compute the
 intersection of this provided mask with our self-computed mask.
 The first step is to load it with nibabel's :func:`nibabel.load`.
-We can then a logical "and" operation -- :func:`numpy.logical_and` -- to keep only voxels that have been selected in both masks.
+We can then use a logical "and" operation -- :func:`numpy.logical_and` -- to keep only voxels that have been selected in both masks.
 In neuroimaging jargon, this is called an "AND conjunction."